This is the most succinct way I’ve ever heard a painful, toxic, and deeply destructive marriage or intimate relationship described.

 The globe-trotting, the diamonds, the steady flow of fresh flowers delivered to work, the surprise love notes hidden amongst my things.
 He was talking about marriage just a couple of weeks after we got together and my head was spinning.
 I felt like all of my dreams were coming true at a rate of knots and I couldn’t wipe the smile off my face.

-On reflection, several family members and close friends did try to gently raise these concerns with me before I married my ex-husband, but I was totally love-struck at the time and I barely heard their words...
+On reflection, I can now see that several family members and close friends tried to gently raise their concerns about my relationship with my now ex-husband while we were still dating.
+Unfortunately, I was love-struck at the time and I barely heard their words of caution or concern...

-Within 6 months of meeting, we were engaged and 6 months later, we were married.
-Twice.
+Within six months of meeting my ex-husband, we were engaged.
+Six months later, we were married - twice!
 Once in the UK and again a few weeks later at Whale Beach, in Sydney, Australia.

 I remember getting cold feet just prior to our UK wedding and my gut was saying to me ever so softly “Please, don’t marry him...”.

 I raised my last minute concerns with my soon-to-be-husband.
-He assured me that it was just normal pre-wedding jitters and I so wanted to believe that he was right.
-Big mistake.
+He assured me that it was just normal pre-wedding jitters.
+I so wanted to believe that he was right.
+Big mistake...

-On my wedding day, my mum took me aside before my dad and I left for the church and she asked me if I was really sure that I wanted to marry him?
+On my wedding day, my mum took me aside I left for the church with my dad.
+She asked me if I was really sure that I wanted to marry him?
 She told me that I didn’t have to and that it was totally ok if I wanted to cancel the wedding.
 I assured her that I’d never been more sure of anything in my life, whilst also trying to privately convince myself of the same.

 It was only after I’d fallen pregnant that I started to see how very controlling and manipulative my husband was towards me.
 Almost immediately, he started to use the pregnancy and our unborn child to his own advantage.
 Suddenly things that I’d previously thought we were in agreement about were no longer agreed.
 It became very clear that it was his way or the highway when it came to any decisions being made about the baby or the pregnancy.